Care Wellbeing & Inclusion Fund

 In early 2018 it was announced that the NCCF bid for phase two funding of its CWI Fund had been successful, the Treasury offered funding by way of an endowment that could be invested to provide an income to address Care Wellbeing and Inclusion needs across the nuclear community for many years to come.

-The development of phase two This will ensure the range, scope and positive impact of this project is maximised across the nuclear community.
+The development of phase two ensures the range, scope and positive impact of this project is maximised across the British Nuclear Survivor Community.

 PO Box 8244